saqibhaneef/.net-aspire-with-api-and-react.ts/README.md

 If using Visual Studio, open the solution file `AspireJavaScript.sln` and launch/debug the `AspireJavaScript.AppHost` project.

 If using the .NET CLI, run `dotnet run` from the `AspireJavaScript.AppHost` directory.
+Run `dotnet run --publisher manifest --output-path aspire-manifest.json` at the `AspireJavaScript.AppHost` directory which will automatically generate the `aspire-manifest.json` file based on the `AspireJavaScript.AppHost` project.

 ### Experiencing the app